BootcampersCollective/Coders-Workshop/README.md

 ## Topic: Hacking

+## Discussion
-## Discussion: Describe what happens when you type a URL into your browser and press Enter
+Describe what happens when you type a URL into your browser and press Enter

 ## Challenge
 [Greatest Common Denominator](https://github.com/BootcampersCollective/Coders-Workshop/tree/master/Coding-Challenges/greatestCommonDenominator)